mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 Use a title that accurately reflects the content of the document.
 People scan the table of contents looking for answers; it's often faster than using the built-in search engine.

-Use title case for document titles.
-For more information and an example of capitalization, see :ref:`capital`.
+Use title case for document titles (e.g. "This is an article about documentation").

 ### Abstract